inooid/knative-env-action/README.md

 # ✨ Knative/Cloud Run .env Action

 Deploying multiple apps with shared environment variables can be tedious to manage.
-This GitHub action should help relieve some of the pains by:
+This GitHub Action should help relieve some of the pains by:

 - Easily managing env variables using `.env` files
 - Substitutes environment variables used within the manifest